DEAGS3000/cocos2dx-animated-tile-support/README.md

 # cocos2dx-animated-tile-support
 A new `TMXTiledmapEx` class that supports animated tile of TMX tiledmap in layer-level.
 Animated tiles are still rendered with `SpriteBatchNode`.

+Now this work has beeb merged into Cocos2d-x, it can support animated tiles nativly, with another way to tick the animation.

 ## How To Use

 Add `TMXPropertyAnimation` into the seconed enum of CCTMXXMLParser.h